-The arbitrator may give directions with regard to the ultimate responsibility for his fee and expenses and with regard to legal costs and may assess such costs.
-Such assessment shall be on a commercial basis and unless the parties otherwise agree the amount which one party may be ordered to pay to the other in respect of legal costs shall not exceed £1,250, but in small cases the arbitrator may in his discretion limit such amount to £625, or such other standard maximum/minimum figures as shall be fixed from time to time by the committee of the LMAA.
+The power of an arbitrator to award costs has been retained as an important feature of London arbitration.
+Such assessment shall be on a commercial basis having regard to the nature of the reference.
+Unless the parties otherwise agree, the amount which one party may be ordered to pay to the other in respect of legal costs shall be assessed at a sum in the arbitrator's discretion upto $\pounds 1,750$, or such other maximum figure as shall be fixed from time to time by the Committee of the LMAA.